liamdj/glacial-alerter/README.md

 # glacial-alerter
 Script to send periodic updates about room availability for Glacial National Park

-By default, the script runs every hour.
-It sends email updates whenever the number of available rooms changes between zeros and non-zero for any date, hotel, room tuple given in the alerts file.
-It saves historical availability info for all rooms over the specified date range.
+By default, the script runs every 15 minutes.
+These times should be around the times that the website publishes room updates.
+It sends emails whenever the number of available rooms changes between zeros and non-zero for any (date, hotel, room) tuple as specified in the alerts file.
+It saves historical availability data for all rooms over the specified date range.

 ## email account
 You must specify a gmail account in a file called `login.py` with content: